chimera-linux/chimera-linux.github.io/_docs/installation/install.md

 And so on.
 The format is always `base-PLATFORM`, with a list of platforms available [here](https://github.com/chimera-linux/chimera-live/blob/master/mkrootfs-platform.sh).

-A lot of the device packages are in the `contrib` repo.

 The base packages for U-Boot devices come with a default kernel command line in `/etc/u-boot-cmdline`.
 This contains a pre-defined `root=` parameter